primeau/Larn/README.md

 * clear saved game after loading, death
 - prompt if they have a saved game and ask to load or show how to reload
 - tighten up bottomline() printing
-- update build number in version commmand
 - nap & show monster movement during when falling asleep
 - add player, levels to gamestate for saving
 - move knownspell/scroll/potion to player
-* use mousetrap to parse special keys, parse() for the rest
+- use mousetrap to parse special keys, parse() for the rest
+- update build number in version commmand
 - allow spaces in lognname
 - look for TODO/HACK